-As at February 28, 2021, all of the Company's cash was held in Canadian dollars, the Company's functional currency.
+As at November 30, 2021, substantially all of the Company's cash was held in Canadian dollars, the Company's functional currency.
 The Company has no operations in foreign jurisdictions outside of Canada at this time and as such has no currency risk associated with its operations.
 The Company has had nominal amounts of payables in US dollars.